 Renting canoe or kayak: You can rent a canoe or two-person kayak at the busy concession stand and kayak launch next to the parking lot at the main park entrance.
 (Formerly the entrance to the attraction.)
 The outfitter also rents clear kayaks for viewing through the beautiful clear water.
 Canoe, kayak and paddleboard rentals start at $15 an hour.
 The 5-mile trip downstream by kayak with a shuttle back is $35.
 Details here.

 With your own canoe or kayak: Launching your own kayak is $4.
 If you launch from here, you can paddle over the springhead, down the Silver River and back up the Fort King Waterway against the current.
 This is about a 90-minute to two-hour paddle trip.
 (Note: With a 3.5 mile per hour current, you have to put some muscle into paddling upstream.)
 You also can arrage with the outfitter for livery service back to the park and paddle the whole five miles to Ray Wayside Park.
 (There is a separate $5 admission at this county park.)

-We also recommend the approach we took: We paddled downstream on the Fort King Waterway and then continued on for a total of about three miles.
-We made a stop at the only other dock in the park, where you can get out, use a portable restroom, have a picnic and stretch your legs on a trail.
-Then we paddled back upstream against the current.
-This took us most of the day, but we spent a long time photographing monkeys and we took a hike during lunch break, you can spend six or so hours.
+Here’s another good alternative, that does not require the shuttle service: Paddle downstream on the Fort King Waterway and then continued on for a total of about 3 miles.
+Stop at the only other dock in the park, where you can get out, use a portable restroom, have a picnic and stretch your legs on a trail.
+Then paddle back upstream against the current.
+This takes a half day, but if you spend time photographing monkeys and taking a hike during lunch break, you can spend six or so hours.

-If you launch at Ray Park, there are a variety of options for routes.
-On our second day of paddling, we launched from Ray Park and paddled upstream on the Silver River for two miles, then downstream to the Ocklawaha, into which the Silver River flows.
-(There are miles of great kayaking nearby on the Ocklawaha too.)
+If you launch at Ray Park, there are other options for routes.
+On one visit, we launched from Ray Park and paddled upstream on the Silver River for two miles, then downstream into the Ocklawaha, into which the Silver River flows.

 When to paddle the Silver River: This beautiful river is popular, so on weekend afternoons in winter, you will not be alone.
 There will be motorboats (though it is a no wake zone) and groups of kayakers.
 Early mornings and weekdays are less busy.
 (We paddled on both a Saturday and Sunday during beautiful weather in March and while we saw plenty of people, we also had a great experience, filled with wildlife and moments of solitude.)

 Glass bottom boat tours: Glass bottom boat trips operate from 10 a.m. to 6 p.m.
 The 30-45 minute tours are $12 for adults.
 I have kayaked on Silver Springs many times, but the best look into the water and its fish and other features was on the glass bottom boat.